chaseruskin/legoHDL/README.md

 `git clone https://github.com/c-rus/legoHDL.git`

-3. Install the python program via pip
+3. Install the program via pip from the root of the legoHDL repository

 `pip install .`